dry-rb/dry-rb.org/source/gems/dry-view/exposures.html.md

 ## Private exposures

 You can also create _private exposures_ that are not passed to the view.
 This is helpful if you have an exposure that others will depend on, but is not otherwise needed in the view.
-Use `private_expose` to do this:
+Use `private_expose` for this:

 ```ruby
 class MyView < Dry::View::Controller